torstenroeder/turbopascal/README.md

 # turbopascal
-Vintage collection of some early programming work in Turbo Pascal
+This is a vintage collection of some early programming work in Turbo Pascal.

+## Thron
+Based on the arcade game "Lightcycles" from the famous movie "Tron".